stellarie/littletrips/README.md

 - Frontend build integrated into the backend build
 - Single application deployment through Spring Boot static resources

+## Assumptions and Limitations

+- The app assumes a single user and no authorization mechanism.
+- The app assumes a static (but modifiable outside runtime) JSON "database" in `/src/main/resources`.

 ## Requirements

 - **Java 21**